mtumilowicz/big-data-scala-spark-batch-workshop/README.md

         ```
 * schemas
     * defines the column names and associated data types for a DataFrame
-    * defining vs inferring a schema
+    * inferring a schema (plus inferring data types)
-        * no inferring data types
-        * no separate job just to read a large portion of file to ascertain the schema
+        * requires separate job to read a large portion of file to infer the schema
-            * for a large data file can be expensive and time-consuming
+        * can be expensive and time-consuming
-        * errors detection if data doesn’t match the schema
+        * no errors detection if data doesn’t match the schema
-    * ways to define a schema
+    * defining a schema
         * programmatically: `val schema = StructType(Array(StructField("author", StringType, false)`
         * DDL: `val schema = "author STRING, title STRING, pages INT"`

 ## data import / export
-* typical use case is to ingest data from an on-premises database, and write the data into
-  cloud storage (for example, Amazon S3)
+* typical use case: read from on-premise database and push to cloud storage (Amazon S3)
-* A data source could be any of the following:
+* data source types
-    * A file (CSV, JSON, XML, Avro, Parquet, and ORC, etc)
+    * file (CSV, JSON, XML, Avro, Parquet, and ORC, etc)
-    * A relational and nonrelational database
+    * relational and nonrelational database
     * other data provider: (REST) service, etc
 * DataFrameReader
-    * core construct for reading data into a DataFrame from myriad
+    * core construct for reading data into a DataFrame
-      data sources in formats such as JSON, CSV, Parquet, Text, Avro, ORC, etc.
+    * supports many formats such as JSON, CSV, Parquet, Text, Avro, ORC, etc.
-    * can only be accessed through a SparkSession instance
 * DataFrameWriter
-    * it saves or writes data to a specified built-in data source
+    * it saves data to a data source
-    * after the file(s) have been successfully exported, Spark will add a _SUCCESS file to the
+    * after the files have been successfully exported, Spark will add a _SUCCESS file to the
       directory

 ### file formats
 * problem with traditional file formats
+    * big data files need to be splittable
-    * JSON and XML are not easy to split and big data files need to be splittable
+        * JSON and XML are not easy to split
-    * CSV cannot store hierarchical information as JSON or XML can
+    * CSV cannot store hierarchical information (like JSON or XML)
-    * none are designed to incorporate metadata.
+    * none designed to incorporate metadata
-    * formats are quite verbose (especially JSON and XML), which inflates the file size drastically
+    * quite heavy in size (especially JSON and XML)
-* big data brings its own set of file formats: Avro, ORC, or Parquet
+* big data formats: Avro, ORC, or Parquet
     * Avro
         * schema-based serialization format (binary data)
         * supports dynamic modification of the schema
-        * is row-based, so easier to split
+        * row-based, so easier to split
     * ORC
         * columnar storage format
         * supports compression